If you have specific questions that are not answered below, please email them to firstname.lastname@example.org.

 If we were to form a partnership, would the University commit ongoing budgetary support, such as paying the salary for a key staff person?

-No. All Pitt Seed Projects that extend beyond the two-year funding timeframe must be self-sustaining.
+No. All projects that extend beyond the two-year funding time frame must be self-sustaining.

 What cost center/unit will the funding be allocated to for the project?

 The specifics of budget logistics will be discussed with awardees during the mandatory orientation sessions in June.

 Who has the access to the funds?
 Is access limited to the Principal Investigator?